BettercareHealth/bettercare/child-healthcare/scrub.md

 Weight, height (or length), head circumference and weight-for-height can all be plotted on a centile chart.
 Weight is the measurement most commonly plotted on a centile chart.

-International centile charts are shown at the end of this unit.
+*International centile charts are shown at the end of this chapter.*

 ### 3-16 When is a child larger than normal?